-Once the work is done, you may think that that’s where the referral relationship ends, but nothing could be farther from the truth!
-These days it’s more important than ever to take steps to build better relationships with insurance agents — primarily because so much is handled by third-party administrators (TPAs).
+You may be inclined to think that the referral relationship ends once the work is done, but nothing could be farther from the truth!
+These days it’s more important than ever to take steps to build better relationships with insurance agents—primarily because so much is handled by third-party administrators (TPAs).

-When surveyed, contractors noted that 80% of their work was contract work, while 20% was TPA work.
-That number increases considerably — up to a third, when dealing with franchises.
-Contractors note that one of the key factors that stands out about TPA work is tighter regulations and restrictions, making compliance a number one priority.
+When surveyed, contractors noted that 80% of their work was contract work, with the remaining 20% being TPA work.
+The TPA figure increases considerably—up to a third—when dealing with franchises.
+Contractors note that one of the key factors that stands out about TPA work is tighter regulations and restrictions, making compliance a number-one priority.
 With more and more insurance carriers relying on TPAs to handle their administrative workload, contractors who take steps to forge relationships with these TPAs will have much greater referral success in the long run.

-- Greater Cost Efficiency – TPAs were originally formed to help make the claims process more cost-efficient.
-This helps eliminate discrepancies and waste and prevents price being the only determining factor when choosing a restoration company.
+- Greater cost efficiency – TPAs were originally formed to help make the claims process more cost efficient.
+This helps eliminate discrepancies and waste, and prevents price from being the only determining factor in choosing a restoration company.

 It’s one thing to share tips and advice, but it’s another thing entirely to actively manage these relationships and keep everyone on the same page with restoration progress.
-Fortunately, there’s help.
-DASH is a job management platform designed exclusively from Next Gear to keep insurance adjusters and contractors continuously updated in terms of job progress, so that the TPAs can, in turn, advise their policyholders in a timely and efficient manner.
+Fortunately, there’s help: DASH is Next Gear’s job management platform designed exclusively from Next Gear to keep insurance adjusters and contractors continuously updated on a job’s progress, so that the TPAs can, in turn, advise their policyholders in a timely and efficient manner.

-Through their DASH View Link, adjusters can get on-demand details on the job’s progression, so that they can, in turn, provide prompt communication to their clients.
+Adjusters can get on-demand details on the job’s progression in order to provide prompt communication to their clients.
 And this is just one of the many features available as part of the DASH system.
-Together, the referral network tips shared here, along with the system to help manage them more effectively creates a win-win situation for both parties and ensures a prosperous business relationship for years to come.
+Together, the referral network tips shared here, along with the system to help manage them more effectively, creates a win-win situation for both parties and ensures a prosperous business relationship for years to come.